randyburt/finalBeyScript/ReadMe.txt

 The user will:

     1) Be able to access a list of stock BeyBlades and the three components of which they are made.
-These will be read. from an external database (xslx) file.
+These will be read from an external database (xslx) file.

 ========================================================================================================================